simpledatatools/onetable/README.md

 ### About this project

-OneTable is a simple interface for helping users to quickly create relational database structures for storing data.
-It is designed to be used for small businesses, projects, or groups who want to store simple lists of data that they define themselves (and that may change over time).
-The interface is designed to help them create 'links' between lists of data (i.e. relations) similar to how relational databases work, but through an interface that all users would understand.
+OneTable is an open source project helping organizations and teams quickly build small apps to digitalize their operations.
+The app works by helping users to create lists of data that organically evolve over time into relational databases and advanced functionality.

-This project has been inspired by working with businesses across the globe who want to quickly begin to digitalize their operations, but do not have the resources (or time) to go through a full procurement proces with an expensive technology provider of traditional ERP systems.
-There are other free, or free-trial, software as a service platforms exists for specific purposes (i.e. sales, crm, etc.) but we've found in many cases these are over-engineered and with pre-defined features that dictate how businesses operations and data collection need to take place.
-With OneTable, we are hoping to create the absolute simplest, most flexible platform possible that allows users to build anything they need.
-In this way, you can think of OneTable as the most simple "no-code" interface possible for building relational databases.
+This project has been inspired by working with businesses across the globe who want to quickly begin to digitalize their operations, but do not have the resources (or time) to go through a full procurement proces with an expensive technology providers or traditional ERP systems.
+There are other free (or free-trial) software as a service platforms that exist for specific purposes (i.e. sales, crm, etc.) but in many cases these solutions are over-engineered with pre-defined features that dictate how businesses operations and data collection need to take place.
+With OneTable, we are hoping to create the absolute simplest, most flexible platform possible that allows users to build anything they need for their business and the first stages of digitalization.
+In this way, you can think of OneTable as the most simple "no-code" interface possible for small apps and relational data structures.

 OneTable is open sourced for the following reasons:

-- We hope others will see value in the vision for the platform and contribute to the codebase.
-We hope to create a community of great minds who can collaborate to shape the vision moving forward
+- We hope others will see value in the vision for the platform and contribute to the codebase
+- We hope to create a community of great minds who can collaborate to shape the vision moving forward
-- We hope others will launch companies and businesses from the foundation the platform provides
+- We hope others will launch companies and businesses from the foundation the platform provides and through the open Apache 2.0 license
 - We hope that there is always transparency into how the platform operates and the way that data is used and stored, as well as ensuring the platform is secure
+- We hope there is always transparency into what the platform can and cannot do, so organizations using the platform are never misled!

 --------------

-### Why this is developed on Django
+### Why is this project developed on Django?

 Django was a natural choice because of the framework's focus on quickly creating relational databases.
-There are some limits to this approach, which we will try to solve over time.
-First, there are some cases within the project where we have not yet figured out how to do things the pure 'Django way', such as dynamically building forms using the Django forms module.
-We'll likely solve this - and other related issues - over time by switching at some point to the Django Rest Framework with an Angular front end.
-Similarly, python-based backends have limitations, which we plan to explore and overcome overtime as the project grows.
+There are some limits to Django for this use case, which we will try to solve over time.
+First, there are some cases within the project where we have not yet figured out how to do things the pure 'Django way', such as dynamically building forms using the out of the box Django functionality.
+We'll likely solve this over time - and other related issues - by switching at some point to the Django Rest Framework with an Angular front end.
+Similarly, python-based backends have limitations, which we plan to explore and overcome over time as the project grows.
 For now, the project is considered a 'beta' test concept in the very early stages of development.

 Django was also chosen because python is popular programming language that is known by many developers.
-Django is also a very easy framework to pickup quickly.
-We hope this means that many developers of all levels will be able to contribute to the project and/or use the codebase for their own work across the globe.
+Django is very easy to learn, and we hope this means that many developers of all levels will be able to contribute to the project and/or use the codebase for their own work across the globe.
+Our dream is to create a community of businesses across the globe using OneTable to solve challenges.
+The team for this project is based across the globe, from Nairobi Kenya to Ho Chi Minh City, and we are glad to support you in any way we can if you would like to create a business using the OneTable platform.

 --------------